 LIGHTING

-Although some original lighting elements have been respected, as two old lanterns that have been remodeled, most of the newly introduced lighting lamps do not resort to direct light, but remain hidden under the steps and banks as well as between the porch joists.
+Although some original lighting elements have been respected, such as two old lanterns that have been remodelled, most of the newly introduced lighting lamps do not resort to direct light, but remain hidden under the steps and banks, as well as between the porch joists.